chisness/chisness.github.io/_pages/poker.md

 ## Background
 I played poker professionally online after graduating from college in 2008 until 2013.
 I played almost entirely mid-stakes No Limit Texas Hold'em cash games, mostly on PokerStars and totaled playing in the range of 10 million hands, usually on 20+ tables at a time.
 In December 2009, I played 990k hands, which I believe to be the most ever played in a month outside of micro-stakes (lowest stakes played were $1-2 NLHE).

-This was fun and incentives were strong to play high volume because of site VIP programs, but a style of playing way fewer tables at a time and making better decisions and more money per hand would have had strong skill advantages.
+This was fun and incentives were strong to play high volume because of site VIP programs, but a style of playing way fewer tables at a time and making better decisions and more money per hand would have had important skill advantages.

 Tournaments have very high variance, but cash games can be pretty consistent.
 There were definitely major swings over shorter timescales, but I think poker was relatively stable compared to doing something like starting/joining a startup.

-I think this was a great first "job" because it gave a lot of freedom, but also a lot of responsibility and tough meta decisions (games are great on Friday nights but also Friday nights are when my friends are going out, etc.).
+I think this was a great first "job" because it gave a lot of freedom, but also a lot of responsibility and tough meta decisions (games are great on Friday nights but also Friday nights are when my friends are meeting up, etc.).

 A friend launched a weekly Quarantine Poker Tour during the 2020 COVID lockdown, which helped revitalize my interest in playing.